-Environmental Programs - Pollution Prevention, Water Quality, Environmental Response
+Environmental Programs - Pollution Prevention, Water Quality, Environnmental Response

 Additional environmental programs and environmental capacity building aimed at protecting Grandmother Earth are funded through the United States Environmental Protection Agency (EPA).
-EPA funded activities include pollution prevention (recycling, solid waste management), air quality activities (climate change adaptation planning, indoor air quality), Emergency Response, Water Quality (water monitoring, analysis) and environmental educational outreach including the coordination/organization of Jijak Youth Camp.
+EPA funded activities include pollution prevention (recycling, food waste recovery and solid waste management), air quality activities (climate change adaptation planning and indoor air quality), Emergency Response, Water Quality (water monitoring and analysis) and environmental educational outreach (coordination/organization of Jijak Youth Camp).